munificent/journal/asset/post/2015-02-01-what-color-is-your-function.md

 Async-await *does* help.
 If you peel back your compiler's skull and see what it's doing when it hits an `await` call you'd see it actually doing the CPS-transform.
 That's *why* you need to use `await` in C#: it's a clue to the compiler to say, "break the function in half here".
-Everything after the `await` gets hoisted into a new function that it synthesizes on your behalf.
+Everything after the `await` gets hoisted into a new function that the compiler synthesizes on your behalf.

 This is why async-await didn't need any *runtime* support in the .NET framework.
 The compiler compiles it away to a series of chained closures that